postmanlabs/pmquickstarts/site/pmguides/src/api_builder_and_postgres/api_builder_node_and_postgres.md

 ### Run a ToDo server

-Make sure your MySQL database is running in the XAMPP control panel.
+Make sure your Postgres database is running in the XAMPP control panel.

-1. Clone the [ToDo API Project repository](https://github.com/LetMyPeopleCode/ToDO_API_with_Node_and_MySQL) from GitHub into a local folder.
+1. Clone the [ToDo API Project repository](https://github.com/LetMyPeopleCode/ToDO_API_with_Node_and_Postgres) from GitHub into a local folder.
 2. Open a terminal and navigate into the top-level directory.
 3. In the terminal, issue the command: `npm install`.
 4. When that completes, issue the command: `node server.js`